ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_started/04-markdown-resources.md

 The one we'll be using for writing documents in this course is called Markdown or MD.
 Markdown files end with `.md` extension and can be written in your text editor of choice.
 Also there are specific writing tools that can be used to write Markdown files, like [Ulysses](https://ulysses.app/) for Macs or [Ghostwriter](https://wereturtle.github.io/ghostwriter/) for Windows.
 Also if you use the popular tool, Notion.so it also exports to Markdown.

 As some background for what Markdown is exactly,
 > Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
 John Gruber and Aaron Swartz created Markdown in 2004 as a markup language that is appealing to human readers in its source code form.
+From Wikipedia page <https://en.wikipedia.org/wiki/Markdown>

 The big difference from writing in something like Word or Google Docs is that Markdown is a plain text format and that you don't use buttons to format your text.
 Instead, you directly format it with Markdown.